Consistent

 Sales hiring · The full process

 Most sales advice is gut-feel or a generic questions list.
-This is the repeatable system I used to take a sales org from under $1M to over $100M ARR — the 4 Pillars of Sales Talent Selection and the five interviews that actually predict performance.
+This is the repeatable system I used to take a sales org from under $1M to over $100M ARR — the 4 Pillars of Talent Selection and the five jobs a hiring loop has to do.

 By Lucas Price, founder of Yardstick.
 He scaled the sales organization at Zipwhip from under $1M to over $100M ARR, which was acquired by Twilio.